Monilprajapati/Shuffle-docs/docs/apps.md

 ![Apps view 3](https://github.com/frikky/shuffle-docs/blob/master/assets/apps-view-3.png?raw=true)

-### Authentication basics
+### Authentication
 Authentication defines what credentials an app requires and how they are reused across workflows.
 Authentication fields become required inputs in the workflow UI and are stored securely as part of the app’s configuration.
 Choose the method that matches the target API (e.g., API Key, Bearer, Basic, OAuth2) and avoid hardcoding secrets in the app definition.
-See [App Authentication](#app-authentication) for options and details, and the [Authentication](#authentication) section below for how to configure them in the App Creator.
+See [App Authentication](#app-authentication) for options and details, and the [Authentication](#app-authentication) section below for how to configure them in the App Creator.

 ### Environments and versioning
 Apps may be deployed across multiple environments with distinct credentials, and versions are used to prevent breaking changes across updates.